alihadimoghadam/GitHub-Follower-Tracker/README.md

 # GitHub Follower Tracker

+The GitHub Follower Tracker is a Python tool designed to help you gain insights into your GitHub community.
+By leveraging the power of the GitHub API, this program enables you to analyze your followers and determine which users are not reciprocating your follow.

-GitHub Follower Analyzer is a Python program that allows you to analyze your GitHub followers and identify users who are not following you back.
-It utilizes the GitHub API to retrieve follower and following data.
+With just a few simple steps, you can input your GitHub username and initiate the analysis.
+The program will retrieve your followers and following data, comparing the two to identify users who are not following you back.
+This information can be valuable for understanding your network and making informed decisions about your GitHub interactions.

+By providing a clear and intuitive user interface, the GitHub Follower Analyzer makes it easy to navigate through the results.
+The program displays the list of users who are not following you back, giving you a comprehensive overview of your GitHub relationships.

+Whether you want to build stronger connections, reassess your interactions, or simply gain a better understanding of your GitHub presence, the GitHub Follower Analyzer is a valuable tool for anyone looking to optimize their GitHub experience.

 ## Prerequisites